BackSlasher/blog.backslasher.net/content/pages/about.md

 I was unfamiliar with that meaning when choosing this nickname, but since I have some MS experience it kind-of fits.
 Not *that* big on polo shirts though.

 ## Me IRL
-I currently work as a "Devops Engineer" in a Start-Up company.
+I currently work as a [Production Engineer](https://www.quora.com/What-is-it-like-to-be-a-Production-Engineer-at-Facebook) at Facebook.
 I started developing when I was about 11 years old (thanks to a book I got about programming games in Visual Basic 6), and SysAdmin-ing since I was 15 y/o, in highschool.
 I like tinkering with computer-related stuff and learning new things, both on and off work.
 I started working seriously with Linux in 2014.
 Until then I did mostly Microsoft-only stuff (and some PHP development on the side).
 The best thing I can say about the move is that I really like being able to dig into the source code when I'm having issues instead of running blackbox tests or start disassembling things.